Ah, Ha, Ha, Ha

 Brooke Allison, still life, pastel

-Dorrie Rifkin: Friends with a house on the New Jersey Shore took us to an exhibit in the Victorian mansion that is home to the Orange County Artist Guild.
+Dorrie Rifkin: Friends with a house on the New Jersey Shore took us to an exhibit in the Victorian mansion that is home to the Ocean County Artist Guild.
 Here I came upon this reproduction of a watercolor of Grand Central Station that simply had to leave the state with me.
 The work captures the shimmering hustle of the place I’ve rushed many times.

 D.M.
 Weil: During a summer stay in the Hudson Valley, we visited the studio and huge gallery of D.M Weil in in New Paltz, New York, and discovered a person who makes abstract paintings that delight my eye.